mathewritter/WeBlog-for-Sitecore-XM/how to build.md

 	solr create -c weblog-web

-1. Copy the `managed-schema` file from the `conf` folder of an existing Sitecore core to the folders of the cores created above.
+1. Stop the Solr service then copy the `managed-schema` file from the `conf` folder of an existing Sitecore core to the folders of the cores created above.
 1. Update the `WeBlog.ContentSearch.Solr.Master.config` and `WeBlog.ContentSearch.Solr.Web.config` files in the  `src/Sitecore.Modules.WeBlog/App_Config/Include/` folder to match the names of the cores created above.
 [These looks like they already have the name node value correct by default already.
 This is only necessary if the core names are changed from the names above.]
 1. Deploy weblog code (rebuild the solution in VS) to ensure index configs are available.
 1. Use the Sitecore control panel to populate the managed schema.